haroontrailblazer/StrengthX/README.md

 ## Security & Privacy

 - All passwords are processed locally in the browser and hashed before any breach verification.
-- No user passwords or sensitive information are not stored on the server.
+- No user passwords or sensitive information are stored on the server.

 ---